Do Saving Tax Incentives Work? Evidence from Home Equity Accumulation and Consumption Responses

 Abstract

-Using high-frequency administrative transaction data, we study the consumption response to a fiscal policy in India that resulted in an increase in tax incentives for voluntary private savings.
+Using high-frequency administrative transaction data, we study the consumption and savings responses to an unexpected increase in tax incentives for voluntary private savings in India.
 Difference-in-differences estimation shows a significant negative consumption response to the policy.
-66% of additional voluntary savings through home equity accumulation are funded by a reduction in consumption.
-Heterogeneity analyses reveal that the amount of claimable tax benefits and liquidity buffers are significant drivers of the negative spending response.
-These results imply that saving tax incentives increase net private savings.
+Our estimates imply that 68% of additional voluntary savings through home equity accumulation are funded by reductions in consumption.
+Overall, the saving tax incentives increase net private savings.
+We quantify our empirical results with a general equilibrium model with both the housing market and the rental market.
+Counterfactual simulations suggest that a targeted tax subsidy might have a strong general equilibrium effect and reduce welfare.

 Suggested Citation